Both inside and outside sales are important components of any sales strategy. However, companies don’t always need both for a thriving business.

 More motivated sales reps due to higher commissions or compensation plans

-Outside sales aims to build trust through the power of in-person interactions, body language and deeper human connection.
-Reps’ proximity to the client means hiring the right kind of people is crucial (we’ll touch more on that later).
+Outside sales aims to build trust through the power of in-person interactions, body language and a deeper human connection.
+Reps’ proximity to the client means hiring the right people is crucial (we’ll touch on that more later).

 Seal More Deals With Your Free Sales Communication Handbook